alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

 }
 {% endhighlight %}

 We can write some data to the write fd of the pipe to wake up the thread, it seems that no reason to do that.
-But the interesting thing is that every time  if there is the new ril_event object will be added, the trigger function  "triggerEvLoop" will be invoked.
+But the interesting thing is that every time if there is the new ril_event object, will be added, the trigger function  "triggerEvLoop" will be invoked.
 The rilEventAddWakeup detail will show this:

 {% highlight c %}
    static void rilEventAddWakeup(struct ril_event *ev) {